OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 Communication

-*   Flickr communication is currently managed separately from your Yahoo!
-Marketing Preferences and Subscriptions.
+*   Flickr communication is currently managed separately from your Yahoo Marketing Preferences and Subscriptions.
 *   Visit your Flickr account information area to edit your email notification settings.

 Other

-*   When you use Flickr, you are subject to the Yahoo!
-Terms of Service, Flickr ATOS, and the Flickr Community Guidelines.
+*   When you use Flickr, you are subject to the Yahoo Terms of Service, Flickr ATOS, and the Flickr Community Guidelines.
 *   Please see Flickr Help if you have questions about this service.

-This page describes current Yahoo! practices with respect to this particular service.
-This information may change as Yahoo! revises this service by adding or removing features or using different service providers.
-To find out how Yahoo! treats your personal information, please visit our Privacy Policy.
+This page describes current Yahoo practices with respect to this particular service.
+This information may change as Yahoo revises this service by adding or removing features or using different service providers.
+To find out how Yahoo treats your personal information, please visit our Privacy Policy.